Getting recognized by Billboard two weeks after her album release is no mean feat.

 But Simi took her destiny into her own hands and cleared all doubts; one song at a time.
 Not only has she proven to be a terrific singer – her superpowers extends to the production lab as her hands were heavily involved in the production of Adekunle Gold‘s debut “Gold” album.

 Simi’s rise from a church girl to a Billboard recognized alternative singer can be attributed to consistency and proper collaboration choices.
 By common knowledge, alternative music appeals only to a subset of listeners as it is tailored to touch more original subject matters that popular music fails to address.

 Her ties with wildly popular rapper turned comic Falz the Bahd Guy served as a major catalyst to her rise.
 The two first collaborated two years ago on the remix of her 2015 hit – Jamb Question.

 The synergy of storytellers – the chemistry was very apt.
 Falz had already become everyone’s favourite rapper – his sense of humour and glaring intelligence bought us over.
 Who can forget their hilarious collaboration, Soldier?

-The two went on to release more records together and with every new release, they solidified their musical bond and eventually put out a seven track collaborative Chemistry in 2016.
+The two went on to release more records together and with every new release, they solidified their musical bond and eventually put out the seven-track collaborative Chemistry EP in 2016.

 Simi had gone from a supposedly industry baby girl to the biggest indigenous female alternative singer in the country; our questions have been answered; she didn’t switch lanes and she definitely is not a one hit wonder.